-The dog-friendly King Jarrah Walk Trail is a popular walking option.
+The King Jarrah Walk Trail is a popular walking option.
 The 18-kilometre loop takes you through lush jarrah forest, where you’ll pass the 300-year-old tree known as the King Jarrah.
 The trail begins at the old Nanga Mill townsite within the Lane Poole Reserve, follows the Murray River, and uses an old logging railway formation with bridge sites crossing Dawn Creek.
-It takes around five hours to complete, and your dog will need to be on a leash at all times.
+It takes around five hours to complete.

 Drive the Captain Fawcett 4WD Trail

 This easy to medium grade, 105-kilometre 4WD track starts within Lane Poole Reserve and showcases some of the region’s best jarrah forests, farm houses, creek crossings and spectacular views.
 Much of the track passes old railway tracks that once transported forest trees to various mills across the State.
 Download the trail map before you set off, and stick to the marked tracks.